Appalachian State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 30, 2021

 UL Monroe Stats and Trends

-- UL Monroe has four wins against the spread in seven games this season.

-- The Warhawks have been underdogs by 27 points or more three times this year and covered the spread once.

-- UL Monroe's games this season have hit the over four times in seven opportunities (57.1%).
+- UL Monroe's games this year have hit the over on four of seven set point totals (57.1%).

-- When UL Monroe records more than 24 points, it is 3-0 against the spread and 3-0 overall.
+- UL Monroe is 3-0 against the spread and 3-0 overall when the team scores more than 24 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.